jwong96/CovidProject/README.md

 # PortfolioProjects
-This repository holds all of the queries and tableau files from smaller projects that I created to further develop my SQL skills.
+This repository holds all of the queries and files from smaller projects that I constructed to further develop my SQL skills.

 These project ideas stem from topics I'm interested in at the time, and by exploring the data, I hope to understand more about it.